Counterpart theory: The basics

 (2) absolutely every way that a part of a world could possibly be is a way that some part of some world is.
-(Lewis 1986:86.)

 Add also the following “principle of recombination,” which Lewis describes this way: “patching together parts of different possible worlds yields another possible world […].
 [A]nything can coexist with anything else, […] provided they occupy distinct spatiotemporal positions.”
-(Lewis 1986:87-88).
 But these possibilities should be restricted by CT.

 The counterpart relation

-The counterpart relation (hereafter C-relation) differs from the notion of identity.
+The counterpart relation (C-relation) differs from the notion of identity.
 Identity is a reflexive, symmetric, and transitive relation.
 The counterpart relation is only a similarity relation; it needn’t be transitive or symmetric.
-The C-relation is also known as genidentity (Carnap 1967), I-relation (Lewis 1983), and the unity relation (Perry 1975).
+The C-relation is also known as genidentity, I-relation, and the unity relation.

 If identity is shared between objects in different possible worlds then the same object can be said to exist in different possible worlds (a trans-world object, that is, a series of objects sharing a single identity).

 Parthood relation

 An important part of the way Lewis's worlds deliver possibilities is the use of the parthood relation.
 This gives some neat formal machinery, mereology.
 This is an axiomatic system that uses formal logic to describe the relationship between parts and wholes, and between parts within a whole.
-Especially important, and most reasonable, according to Lewis, is the strongest form that accepts the existence of mereological sums or the thesis of unrestricted mereological composition (Lewis 1986:211-213).
+Especially important, and most reasonable, according to Lewis, is the strongest form that accepts the existence of mereological sums or the thesis of unrestricted mereological composition.